Aleksandra Krunić

+Aleksandra Krunić (Александра Крунић; born 15 March 1993) is a Serbian professional tennis player.
+She was a Grand Slam tournament finalist at the 2025 French Open, partnering Anna Danilina.
+She reached a career-high doubles rankings of world No. 17 on 27 October 2025.
+In June 2018, she reached her best singles ranking of No. 39.
+Krunić has won one singles title and eight doubles titles on the WTA Tour along with one singles WTA 125 title.

 Krunić was the runner–up of 2009 Australian Open in girls' doubles, along with Sandra Zaniewska.
 She made her WTA Tour debut at 2010 Slovenia Open, playing doubles with world No. 2, Jelena Janković, and made her WTA singles debut at the 2011 Budapest Grand Prix.
 In 2014 US Open, in her second main-draw appearance at a Grand Slam tournament, Krunić won her first main-draw match and then reached the fourth round, beating 27th seed Madison Keys and third seed Petra Kvitová in the process.

 Krunić has wins over prime or close to their prime Garbiñe Muguruza, Petra Kvitová, Jeļena Ostapenko, Elina Svitolina, Johanna Konta, CoCo Vandeweghe, Sara Errani, Roberta Vinci, Madison Keys, Ekaterina Makarova and Caroline Garcia.
 She has wins over former top-10 players, Timea Bacsinszky, while she was coming back from injury, as well as over Kimiko Date and Roberta Vinci in their last career matches, which were played in front of their home crowds in Tokyo and Rome, respectively.
 She also has wins in the qualifying rounds over former top-5 players Francesca Schiavone and Daniela Hantuchová.

 Personal life

-Krunić was born to Bratislav and Ivana Krunić and has a sister named Anastasia.
-She was born on 15 March 1993 in Moscow, Russia.
-She currently resides in Moscow, Bratislava and Belgrade, and speaks Serbian, Slovak, Russian and English fluently.
+Krunić was born to Bratislav and Ivana Krunić in Moscow and has a sister named Anastasia.
+She resides in Moscow, Bratislava and Belgrade, and speaks – beside Serbian – Slovak, Russian and English fluently.